Saïd Sayrafiezadeh: Early life and education

 Sayrafiezadeh was born in Brooklyn, New York, to an Iranian father, Mahmoud Sayrafiezadeh, and an American Jewish mother, Martha Harris, both of whom were members of the Socialist Workers Party.
 He was raised in Pittsburgh, Pennsylvania.
 His maternal uncle was the novelist Mark Harris.
 He lives in New York City.

 He attended the University of Pittsburgh, but dropped out his senior year.

 Work

 Sayrafiezadeh has published essays and short stories in a number of outlets, including The New Yorker, The Paris Review, The New York Times, Granta, and McSweeney's.

 His plays include New York is Bleeding, Autobiography of a Terrorist, All Fall Away, and Long Dream in Summer.
 They have been produced or read at South Coast Repertory, New York Theatre Workshop, The Humana Festival of New American Plays, and at The Sundance Theatre Lab.

 Sayrafiezadeh has also published a memoir about his childhood in the Socialist Workers Party.

+He has published two short story collections, Brief Encounters with the Enemy in 2013 and American Estrangement in 2021.
+The latter includes "Audition", a story based on his experiences with drug addiction and as an aspiring actor.